flydelabs/flyde-openai-code-generation-research/README.md

 This project contains code used to benchmark various approaches of code generation for Flyde.

-Read the blog post here - [ TODO LINK ]
+Read the blog post here - https://medium.com/@gabrielgrinberg/openai-fine-tuning-vs-chat-completion-a-quality-latency-and-costs-comparison-fc58e3ec3ec

 Learn more about Flyde: https://www.flyde.dev

+Note: while most of the process was automated, some manual steps were required.
+If you're trying to reproduce the results, please reach out to me and I'll be happy to help.

 ## Running